yagopeixinho/yagopeixinho/README.md

 <br>

-- Born and raised in Brazil, João Pessoa, Paraíba
+- born and raised in Brazil, João Pessoa, Paraíba
-- Student of Systems Analysis and Development by [uninassau](https://www.uninassau.edu.br/)
+- student of Systems Analysis and Development by [uninassau](https://www.uninassau.edu.br/)
-- Self-taught
+- self-taught
-- Send me a [instagram direct](https://www.instagram.com/yagopeixinho/) and let be friends ( ﾉ ^ ｰ ^)ﾉ
+- send me a [instagram direct](https://www.instagram.com/yagopeixinho/) and let be friends ( ﾉ ^ ｰ ^)ﾉ
-- One of my hobbies is playing video games, [send me a message](https://www.instagram.com/yagopeixinho/) and let's play together :D
+- one of my hobbies is playing video games, [send me a message](https://www.instagram.com/yagopeixinho/) and let's play together :D

 <br>

 </details>

 <details>
     <summary>
-        Technologies and knowledge
+        technologies and knowledge
     </summary>

 ```javascript